svaksha/Julia.jl/Mathematics.md

 + [RecursiveArrayTools.jl](https://github.com/JuliaDiffEq/RecursiveArrayTools.jl) :: a set of tools for dealing with recursive arrays like arrays of arrays.
 + [RingArrays.jl](https://github.com/invenia/RingArrays.jl) :: A sliding window over a huge array.
 + [Rotations.jl](https://github.com/FugroRoames/Rotations.jl) ::  Julia implementations for different rotation parameterisations.
++ [ShiftedArrays.jl](https://github.com/piever/ShiftedArrays.jl) :: Lazy shifted arrays implementation for data analysis in Julia.
+A ShiftedArray is a lazy view of an Array, shifted on some or all of its indexing dimensions by some constant values.
 + [Showoff.jl](https://github.com/dcjones/Showoff.jl) :: Nicely format an array of n things for tables and plots.
 + [StructsOfArrays.jl](https://github.com/simonster/StructsOfArrays.jl) :: Structures of Arrays that behave like Arrays of Structures.
 + [SoArrays.jl](https://github.com/simonster/SoArrays.jl) :: Structures of Arrays that behave like Arrays of Structures.